dgor82/dgor82.github.io/dev_style_guide.md

 Each bullet point starts with a new line.
 Avoid adding bullet points about obvious changes e.g. the fact that an interface was updated to include newly added functionality that was already covered in another bullet point.
 Also, do not try to infer the intention behind any changes, or the possible benefits associated with them.
-For each cluster of change, summarise the actual changes to a level of abstraction so that you don't actually need to mention specific names of files / classes / methods that were changed (since I can see that anyway in the actual commit's change history).

 # II) Coding Style